Music lovers, thrill seekers, conversationalists all across the fruited plain, Rushlin Bohr, joining you here together in the darkness.

 Now, Obama went out and shook everybody's hands and so forth after that, but apparently it was a disruption, which it always is.

-That's it, Vernon.
+That's it, Vernon Jordan.

-Do I have time for I really, you know, I don't have time to get this call, and I really we need to get her number.
+I really, you know, I don't have time to get this call, and I really need to get her number.

-And if we can't talk to her tomorrow, maybe she'll let us call her on open line Friday.
+And if we can't talk to her tomorrow, maybe she'll let us call her on Open Line Friday.

 We have a nice woman from New Mexico who, I'll just tell you what it says up here.